bkkuan/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

-* Task Status can only take on one of the following: `yet to start`, `in progress`, `completed`
+* Task Status can only take on one of the following: `yet to start`, `in progress`, `completed`.

-* For months with varying numbers of days, if the user enters a date that exceeds the valid number of days for that month, the date will be adjusted to the actual last day of the month.
-The user will be notified with the adjusted date displayed on the GUI.
+* For months with varying numbers of days, if the use enter a date that exceeds the last day of the month (but <= 31), the system will automatically adjust the date to the last valid day of the month.
+This adjusted date will be displayed in the success message on the GUI.
+However, if the user enters a day that exceeds the valid range (e.g., a day beyond 31), the date will be considered invalid.

 ### Viewing help : `help`